github/training-kit/downloads/subversion-migration.md

 # Subversion to Git migration

-From migrating your Subversion content to Git repositories to understanding both shared and distinct vocabularies of the technologies.
+From understanding the vocabularies of Subversion and Git technologies to migrating a project to GitHub, this cheat sheet can help.

 ## Vocabulary